nimverta/New_hugo/content/english/team/rob-chisholm.md

     link: "#"
 ---

-Rob Chisholm brings extensive experience in business development and corporate strategy to the Nimverta team.
-As Chief Business Officer, he is responsible for driving the company's commercial strategy, securing partnerships, and navigating the path to market.

-Prior to joining Nimverta, Rob held leadership roles in several successful biotech and pharmaceutical ventures.
-His expertise lies in identifying market opportunities, forging strategic alliances, and raising capital to fuel innovation.
-He has a proven track record of translating scientific breakthroughs into commercially viable therapies that address critical unmet medical needs.
-Rob is passionate about building businesses that make a tangible impact on patients' lives and is dedicated to establishing Nimverta as a leader in regenerative medicine.
+Rob Chisholm is an accomplished biopharmaceutical executive with over 25 years of global industry experience, specializing in bringing innovative therapies to market for patients with serious medical conditions.
+He has held senior leadership roles at leading companies including Takeda, Kyowa Kirin, GSK, IQVIA, and Astellas, where he successfully navigated the strategic and operational challenges of drug development and commercialization.
+Rob is the Founder and CEO of Noveeda, a consultancy focused on accelerating biotech innovation.
+As Chief Business Officer at Nimverta, he brings deep industry insight, a broad global network, and a proven track record of guiding startups through growth and market entry.